Strategic Representation With A Modern Approach To The Law

 Appointing an administrator

 When someone writes a will, they designate an executor.
-The role of the executor is to manage the estate by settling debts and ensuring that heirs receive what they are entitled to under the terms of the will.
+The executor's role is to manage the estate by settling debts and ensuring that heirs receive what they are entitled to under the will.

 In California, a probate court judge will appoint someone to act as administrator of the estate of someone who dies intestate.
-The role that the administrator plays is largely the same as that of an executor.
+The administrator's role is largely the same as that of an executor.

 Succession laws